Time to vote for Canada's national lichen — the 'spectacular' organisms that carpet the country | CBC Radio

 Time to vote for Canada's national lichen — the 'spectacular' organisms that carpet the country

-The Canadian Museum of Nature is holding a contest to promote awareness of the fungus-like species
+The Canadian Museum of Nature is holding a contest to promote awareness of the fungus-based species

-Not everyone knows what lichen is, but Troy McMullin wants Canadians to know how lucky we are to have a lot of the fungus-like organisms.
+Not everyone knows what lichen is, but Troy McMullin wants Canadians to know how lucky we are to have a lot of the fungus-based organisms.

 That's why he says it's time for the country to officially pick a national lichen species.